Fitness and wellness tracking on your Samsung smart watch

 Make sure you're catching enough z's.
 Your wellness depends on it.
 Don't worry, your watch automatically records your sleep using motion data or heart rate.

 Press the Power key, and then navigate to and tap Samsung Health.
 Swipe to and tap the Sleep tracker to view your data.
-If you swipe up in the tracker and tap Settings, you can use the Record REM sleep switch to manage how the watch measures your sleep.
+If you swipe up in the tracker and tap Settings, you can use the Record REM sleep feature to manage how the watch measures your sleep.
 When the switch is on, your sleep stages will be measured based on your heart rate.
 When off, your sleep pattern will be measured based on body movement.
 The Galaxy Watch3 will automatically use the best method to measure your sleep cycle.

-For a watch like the Galaxy Fit, you can view your sleep log using the sleep tracker on the watch.
+For watches like the Galaxy Fit and Galaxy Fit2, you can view your sleep log using the sleep tracker on the watch.

 Alternatively, you can also use and manage trackers and view data for sleep in the Samsung Health app on your phone.